abe-mart/seedling/v2/README.md

 - **User Authentication** - Secure email/password authentication with Supabase
 - **Project Organization** - Organize your creative work into Series, Books, and Story Elements
 - **Story Elements** - Track Characters, Locations, Plot Points, Items, and Themes
-- **AI-Generated Prompts** - Context-aware writing prompts tailored to your story universe
+- **AI-Generated Prompts** - Context-aware writing prompts powered by OpenAI GPT-4o-mini
+  - Automatically references at least one story element in each prompt
+  - Includes past questions and answers for continuity
+  - Uses character interview technique to draw out your ideas
+  - Focuses on helping you develop your own story, not writing it for you
 - **Multiple Prompt Modes**:
   - General - Balanced prompts for overall development
   - Character Deep Dive - Explore motivations and relationships